Special Economic Zone (SEZ): Meaning, SEZ Act 2005, Types, Benefits, and Business Loans

 Characteristics of Special Economic Zones

-SEZs are monitored and approved by the Board of Approval (BoA) under the Ministry of Commerce and Industry.
+BoA RegulationAll SEZ proposals, approvals, and operations are overseen by the Board of Approval under the Ministry of Commerce and Industry.

 Types of Special Economic Zones (SEZs)